Macrostrat/column-ingestion/Future updates.md

 This feature could also rely on a locally defined timescale and hierarchy of intervals.
 Since we have not defined a data model for this yet, these fields are not yet implemented.

+## A `strat_names` sheet

+It would be useful to have a separate sheet defining stratigraphic lexicon information that is referenced in the columns.
+The format for this will be defined as stratigraphic lexicon handing in **Macrostrat v2** is improved.